expofp/expofp-example-android/README.md

-This is an example of how you can integrate ExpoFP maps into an android application.
+This is an example of how you can integrate ExpoFP maps into an android(Java) application.

 ## Configuring WebView